★★★★★Over $500 million in loans facilitated

 Up to 70% LVR on commercial property.
 For strong assets with clear exit strategies we assess above 70% on a case-by-case basis.
 Our in-house valuation team assesses security directly rather than relying on desktop estimates.

 We lend from $250,000 to $10,000,000 and above on commercial property.
 Larger transactions are assessed on their merits.
-Loan terms run from 1 to 24 months — these are short-term facilities, not long-term commercial mortgages.
+Loan terms run from 1 to 24 months.
+These are short-term facilities, not long-term commercial mortgages.

 No. Every loan we write is to a corporate entity: a Pty Ltd company, a family trust with a corporate trustee, or an SMSF trustee company.
 If you are purchasing commercial property in your personal name, this product is not the right fit.